General approach to ethics

 Ethics is an integral part of research from beginning to end, and ethical compliance is seen as pivotal to achieve real research excellence.
 There is a clear need to make a thorough ethical evaluation from the conceptual stage of the publication not only to respect the legal framework but also to enhance the quality of the research.
 Ethical research conduct implies the application of fundamental ethical principles and legislation to scientific research in all possible domains of research.

 Publisher the journal follows the recommendations and core practices of the Committee on Publication Ethics (COPE, https://publicationethics.org/core-practices) regarding ethical policies and dealing with misconduct.
 Misconduct includes falsifying data, plagiarizing others' works, and breach of confidentiality.
-Each case will be considered by the publisher and Editor-in-Chief, and in all cases the author (or reviewer) will be contacted directly.
+Each case will be considered by the publisher and Editors-in-Chief, and in all cases the author (or reviewer) will be contacted directly.
 However, the publisher reserves the right to speak directly to the author's or reviewer's institution or other appropriate organization if severe misconduct is suspected.

 Note that if misconduct is suspected during the review process the manuscript will be held until any concerns have been resolved.
 If misconduct is confirmed during the review process the manuscript will be immediately rejected.
 If misconduct is proved after publication then the article will be retracted.